Achievable logoAchievable logo

 7. Common stockholders

-By the time the company repays unpaid wages, unpaid taxes, and creditors, it’s unlikely there’s anything left for stockholders (preferred or common).
-This is a risk to consider, especially if investing in a struggling company.
+By the time unpaid wages, unpaid taxes, and creditors are paid, there’s often little or nothing left for stockholders (preferred or common).
+This is an important risk to consider, especially when investing in a financially weak company.

 Interest rate risk

-Even if a company stays in business and continues to make dividend payments, preferred stockholders are still subject to a number of risks.
+Even if the company remains in business and continues paying dividends, preferred stockholders are still exposed to market risks.
 Preferred stock is subject to interest rate risk, which occurs when interest rates rise.
-In the beginning of this chapter, we discussed why this occurs.
-If an investor liquidates preferred stock after interest rates rise, it’s quite possible they’ll have a capital loss on the sale (selling the security for less than what it was purchased for).
+Earlier in this chapter, we discussed why this occurs.

 Interest rate risk applies to all forms of preferred stock except adjustable-rate preferred stock (ARPS).
-When interest rates change, the coupons on ARPS adjust similarly.
-Because of this dynamic, there’s no need for ARPS market values to decline when interest rates rise; their coupons will rise as well.
+When interest rates change, ARPS dividend rates adjust as well.
+Because the dividend rate can rise when rates rise, ARPS market values don’t need to decline in the same way fixed-rate preferred stock often does.

 Inflation (purchasing power) risk

-In the systematic risk section of the common stock chapter, we discussed the basics of inflation (purchasing power) risk.
-In a nutshell, inflation occurs when general prices of goods and services across the economy rise more than expected.
-While common stock investments tend to act as a hedge (protection) against inflation, fixed-income investments are very exposed to this risk.
+In the systematic risk section of the common stock chapter, we covered the basics of inflation (purchasing power) risk.
+Inflation occurs when the general prices of goods and services across the economy rise more than expected.

 Let’s use an example from the previous section: